-In the editor, to the left of the text, is the breakpoint area (Figure 16).
+In the editor, to the left of the text, is the breakpoint area (Figure 15).
 You can set a breakpoint by clicking into it.
-A small stop sign appears to mark the breakpoint.
+A small stop sign appears to mark the breakpoint, and the line background changes to red.
 Try this now.
 Open the class Demo, find the method loop, and set a breakpoint somewhere in the for loop.
 The stop sign should appear in your editor.